-13.3.2 Authentication with OPSS APIs
+18.3.2 Authenticating with OPSS APIs

-Developers have these choices for implementing authentication:
+Developers have the following choices when implementing authentication:

-- declarative authentication, where you configure authentication in web.xml (this is standard JavaEE security) - programmatic security.
+- Declarative authentication, where authentication is configured in the file web.xml (this is standard JavaEE security) - Programmatic security.
 Oracle Fusion Middleware provides several APIs, including: - Oracle WebLogic Server's authentication API, weblogic.security.auth.Authenticate - OPSS' oracle.security.jps.service.login.LoginService API for JavaSE applications.
 This API supports user/password authentication and username assertion.
 The assertion functionality is protected by JpsPermission with the name IdentityAssertion.

-This example shows a JavaEE application that must assert an identity through a token or through user credentials.
+Figure 18-3 illustrates a JavaEE application that must assert an identity through a token or through user credentials.

-Figure 13-3 Programmatic Authentication
+Figure 18-3 Programmatic Authentication

-- username and password supplied by the application for programmatic authentication with the Authenticate API - uses a WebLogic authenticator - identity assertion through a token (authentication without a password) - assertion protected by a code source permission.
+- Username and password supplied by the application for programmatic authentication with the Authenticate API - Uses a WebLogic authenticator - Identity assertion through a token (authentication without a password) - Assertion protected by a code source permission.
 Only applications that have been granted the code source permission (codebase permission grant oracle.security.jps.JpsPermission with name IdentityAssertion" nd action execute) can use this API for identity assertion.

-- Oracle Fusion Middleware Understanding Security for Oracle WebLogic Server - Chapter 15, "Developing Authentication".
+- Oracle Fusion Middleware Understanding Security for Oracle WebLogic Server - Chapter 22, "Developing Authentication".

-13.3.3 Programmatic Authorization
+18.3.3 Programmatic Authorization

-This example shows a JavaEE application that uses portable, fine-grained authorization.
+Figure 18-4 illustrates a JavaEE application using portable, fine-grained authorization.

-Figure 13-4 Fine-grained Authorization
+Figure 18-4 Fine-grained Authorization

-- authorization through JpsAuth.checkPermission API calls - auditing of authorization decisions
+- Authorization through JpsAuth.checkPermission API calls - Auditing of authorization decisions

-13.3.4 Credential Store Framework
+18.3.4 Credential Store Framework

-This example shows an application that needs to access and store credentials for an external system such as a database.
+Figure 18-5 illustrates an application needing to access and store credentials for an external system such as a database.

-Figure 13-5 Storing External Passwords in Credential Store Framework
+Figure 18-5 Storing External Passwords in Credential Store Framework

-- credentials (username and password, symmetric keys, and so on) stored securely in credential store - support for LDAP-based credential stores in addition to Oracle Fusion Middleware's out-of-the-box, file-based credential store called Oracle wallet. - credentials can be managed with either Oracle Enterprise Manager Fusion Middleware Control or WLST command-line tool - credential store operations can be audited
+- Credentials stored securely in a credential store - Support for LDAP-based credential stores in addition to Oracle Fusion Middleware's out-of-the-box, file-based credential store called Oracle wallet. - Credentials that can be managed with either Oracle Enterprise Manager Fusion Middleware Control or WLST scripts - Credential store operations that can be audited

-13.3.5 User and Role
+18.3.5 User and Role

-This example shows an application that needs to search for users in an identity store.
-Various queries are needed; for example, searching all users in "APAC" or locating all emails for users in a given role.
+Figure 18-6 illustrates an application (deployed on WebLogic) that needs searching the identity store for users, such as searching all users in "APAC", or identifying all emails with users in a given role.

-Figure 13-6 Searching the Identity Store with User and Role API same API regardless of where the attributes are stored
+Figure 18-6 Searching the Identity Store with User and Role API

-- calling the User and Role API to access user attributes - the same APIs work on user attributes in the default authenticator or an external LDAP store.
+- Calling the User and Role API to access user attributes - The same APIs work on user attributes in the default authenticator or an external LDAP store.